JiaqiGao/CJ3/README.md

     - Added "updates" table to database
     - Added code for showing the stories a user contributed to    -
 - Jordan:
-    - worked with Chloe on creating a profile page with full name, username, birthday, story titles of stories they contributed to, story titles of stories they started, an about me section, potentially a profile picture?, etc.
+    - Worked with Chloe on creating a profile page with full name, username, birthday, story titles of stories they contributed to, story titles of stories they started, an about me section, potentially a profile picture?, etc.
 - Chloe:
-    - worked with Jordan on creating a profile page with full name, username, birthday, story titles of stories they contributed to, story titles of stories they started, an about me section, potentially a profile picture?, etc.
+    - Worked with Jordan on creating a profile page with full name, username, birthday, story titles of stories they contributed to, story titles of stories they started, an about me section, potentially a profile picture?, etc.
     - Changed db_builder to create database only if it exists
     - Edited database values for create methods
     - Added security measures for passwords, cleaned up code comments